MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-provider-format.md

 ## Install the `azure-quantum` Python package

-The `azure-quantum` Python package contains the necessary functionality for connecting to an Azure Quantum workspace and submitting quantum circuits to the quantum computing targets on the [IonQ](xref:microsoft.quantum.providers.ionq) and [Honeywell](xref:microsoft.quantum.providers.honeywell) providers.
+The `azure-quantum` Python package contains the necessary functionality for connecting to an Azure Quantum workspace and submitting quantum circuits to the quantum computing targets such as [IonQ](xref:microsoft.quantum.providers.ionq) and [Honeywell](xref:microsoft.quantum.providers.honeywell).

 1. Install [Python](https://www.python.org/downloads/) 3.6 or later in case you haven't already.
 1. Install [PIP](https://pip.pypa.io/en/stable/) and ensure you have **version 19.2 or higher**.